-It always amazes me how people can worry about good things that happen.
-Sharon (not her real name) runs a successful $5 million special interest B2C publishing company that now has a successful webinar business model.
+It often amazes me how much humans worry, even about good things that happen.
+Sharon (not her real name) runs a successful $5 million special interest B2B publishing company that now has a successful webinar business model.
+We’re not talking about free sponsored webinars, these are paid webinars professionals pay to attend.

 But like many publishers who are just getting started in multiplatform publishing, Sharon worried that her webinar business was not growing fast enough, even though year-over-year revenues went up 15 percent.
-She also worried that webinar profit margins were too high to hold (with, mind you, almost no marketing cost, as she only promotes webinars using her email list).
+She also worried that webinar profit margins were too high to hold (with almost no marketing cost, as she only promoted webinars using her email list).
 And, of course, she worried about whether she’d be able to come up with another new product type to keep her business growing (don’t we all?).

 Download a FREE copy of 7 Ways to Monetize your Portal Audience, and discover how today's top publishers are generating revenue through memberships, events, clubs, sponsorships, and more.